Best of

 - Best sports bars The West Loop's sports-bar density is lower than in some other Chicago neighborhoods — most of the marquee restaurants are dining destinations rather than game-day rooms.

-- Best veterinarians The West Loop has a solid range of veterinary care — long-running neighborhood clinics, walk-in modern brands, urgent care, and 24/7 emergency.
+- Best veterinarians The West Loop has a deep bench of veterinary care — nine licensed clinics spanning long-running neighborhood practices, modern same-day brands, dedicated urgent care, and a 24/7 emergency room.

-- Best nail salons The West Loop has more than a dozen independent nail salons, ranging from quick mani-pedi stops to full nail-and-lash boutiques.
+- Best nail salons The West Loop has roughly twenty nail salons, from appointment-only Japanese-gel studios to early-opening neighborhood shops.

 - Best patios and rooftops The West Loop's outdoor dining splits cleanly into two tiers: the rooftops that look out over Fulton Market and Randolph, and the street-level patios and beer gardens that anchor the neighborhood's warm-weather scene.